cstauf2/frontend-stuff/README.md

 Frontend stuff
 ========================

-Resources that I sometimes use on frontend projects.
-Mostly CSS/HTML/design stuff.
+Frontend materials that I reference and use on frontend projects.
+Mostly CSS/HTML and design related.

 - [CSS](#css)
 - [Scaffolding](#scaffolding)